How to Paint and Upcycle a Plastic Playhouse- A Step By Step Plastic Playhouse Makeover

 Spray Sealer x 2 cans

-Spray Paint Colors I Used on My Playhouse
+Spray Paint Colors I Used to Upcycle and Paint the Plastic Playhouse

 Black Roof: Canyon Black

 Blue Doors: Seaside